This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Elder neglect occurs when someone fails to properly care for an elder.
-A carer may be a family member or someone who is responsible for caring for the elder.
-The carer may not bathe, dress, or feed the elder regularly.
-The carer may leave the elder alone in unsafe places.
-He may not give the elder treatments or give him the wrong amount of medicines.
-Neglect can happen in the elder's own home, the carer's home, or a facility, such as a nursing home.
+Elder neglect occurs when someone fails to properly care for an elderly person.
+A carer may be a family member or someone who is responsible for caring for the person.
+The carer may not bathe, dress, or feed the person regularly.
+The carer may leave the person alone in unsafe places.
+He or she may not give the person treatments, or may give him or her the wrong amount of medicines.
+Neglect can happen in the person's own home, the carer's home, or a facility, such as a nursing home.

 WHILE YOU ARE HERE:

-A consent form is a legal document that explains the tests, treatments, or procedures that the elder may need.
-Informed consent means he understands what will be done and can make decisions about what he wants.
-He gives his permission when he signs the consent form.
-He can have someone sign this form for him if he is not able to sign it.
-He has the right to understand his medical care in words he knows.
-Before he signs the consent form, he should understand the risks and benefits of what will be done.
-Make sure all his questions are answered.
+A consent form is a legal document that explains the tests, treatments, or procedures that the person may need.
+Informed consent means he or she understands what will be done and can make decisions about what he or she wants.
+Permission is given when the consent form is signed.
+He or she can have someone sign this form if he or she is not able to sign it.
+He or she has the right to understand medical care in known words.
+Before signing the consent form, he or she should understand the risks and benefits of what will be done.
+Make sure all questions are answered.

-The elder may need extra oxygen if his blood oxygen level is lower than it should be.
-He may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
-Ask his healthcare provider before you take off his mask or oxygen tubing.
+The person may need extra oxygen if his or her blood oxygen level is lower than it should be.
+Oxygen may be given through a mask placed over his or her nose and mouth or through small tubes placed in the nostrils.
+Ask his or her healthcare provider before you take off the mask or oxygen tubing.

-Healthcare providers will check the elder's blood pressure, heart rate, breathing rate, and temperature.
-They will also ask about his pain.
-These vital signs give healthcare providers information about his current health.
+Healthcare providers will check the person's blood pressure, heart rate, breathing rate, and temperature.
+They will also ask about any pain.
+These vital signs give healthcare providers information about the person's current health.

-A special diet may be considered depending on the elder's condition.
-A dietitian may talk to the elder about his eating habits and help him create a healthy meal plan.
+A special diet may be considered depending on the person's condition.
+A dietitian may talk to the person about eating habits and help create a healthy meal plan.

-- If he has trouble chewing, he may need thickened liquids to drink or soft foods to eat.
+- If he or she has trouble chewing, thickened liquids to drink or soft foods to eat may be needed.
 Some examples are applesauce, bananas, and cooked cereal.

-- He may need to be fed by an IV or a nasogastric (NG) tube if he cannot eat.
-An IV is a tube placed in his vein for giving medicine or liquids.
-An NG tube is put in through the nose and goes down into his stomach.
+- He or she may need to be fed by an IV or a nasogastric (NG) tube.
+An IV is a tube placed in the vein for giving medicine or liquids.
+An NG tube is put in through the nose and goes down into his or her stomach.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

-- Pain medicine can make him dizzy or sleepy.
-Prevent falls by calling a healthcare provider when he wants to get out of bed or if he needs help.
+- Pain medicine may be given.
+Pain medicine can make the person dizzy or sleepy.
+Prevent falls by calling a healthcare provider when he or she wants to get out of bed or needs help.

-- Other medicines: Medicines may be given if the elder has other conditions that must be treated.
+- Other medicines may be given if the person has other conditions that must be treated.

-- Blood and urine tests: Blood and urine tests may be done to check for health problems, such as malnutrition and infection.
+- Blood and urine tests may be done to check for health problems, such as malnutrition and infection.

-- X-rays: The elder may need x-rays if he has pressure ulcers or bruising.
-Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure ulcer.
-They may also check to see if his bones are bruised or broken.
-X-rays of his chest and abdomen may also be taken.
+- X-rays may be needed if the person has pressure injuries or bruising.
+Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure injury.
+They may also check to see if his or her bones are bruised or broken.
+X-rays of his or her chest and abdomen may also be taken.

-- Neurologic signs: This is also called neuro signs, neuro checks, or neuro status.
-A neurologic exam can show healthcare providers how well his brain works after an injury or illness.
-Healthcare providers will check how his pupils react to light.
-They may check his memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
+- Neurologic signs are also called neuro signs, neuro checks, or neuro status.
+A neurologic exam can show healthcare providers how well the brain works after an injury or illness.
+Healthcare providers will check how his or her pupils react to light.
+They may check memory and how easily he or she wakes up.
+Hand grasp and balance may also be tested.

-- Other treatments: The elder may need treatment for injuries, wounds, or other health conditions.
+- Other treatments may be needed for injuries, wounds, or other health conditions.

-If left untreated, the elder may develop serious health and emotional problems.
-He may develop dehydration or malnutrition.
-Malnutrition occurs when he does not get enough calories or nutrients from food to stay healthy.
-The elder may also become depressed.
+If left untreated, the person may develop serious health and emotional problems.
+He or she may develop dehydration or malnutrition.
+Malnutrition occurs when he or she does not get enough calories or nutrients from food to stay healthy.
+The person may also become depressed.
 Elder neglect is a serious, life-threatening problem.

-CARE AGREEMENT:The elder has the right to help plan his own care.
-To help with this plan, he must learn about his health condition and how it may be treated.
-He can then discuss treatment options with his healthcare providers.
+CARE AGREEMENT:The person has the right to help plan his own care.
+To help with this plan, he or she must learn about his or her health condition and how it may be treated.
+He or she can then discuss treatment options with healthcare providers.
 Together they can decide what care and treatment may be used.
-The elder always has the right to refuse treatment.
+The person always has the right to refuse treatment.